mrbmc/mrbmc/src/index.md

 # Brian McConnell

-Design leader who builds with technology and empathy.
+I am a design leader who builds with technology and empathy.
 I embed human-centered practices into engineering-driven organizations and lead transformations at any scale.{.blur-in .large-type}

 <canvas id="crane-canvas"></canvas> {#crane}